bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

-The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**", "**SHOULD**", "**SHOULD NOT**", "**RECOMMENDED**", "**MAY**", and "**OPTIONAL**" in this document are to be interpreted as described in RFC 2119 [@!RFC2119].
+The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**", "**SHOULD**", "**SHOULD NOT**", "**RECOMMENDED**", "**MAY**", and "**OPTIONAL**" in this document are to be interpreted as described in [@!RFC2119].

 "Friend"
 : A peer you have a cryptographic relationship with.
 Specifically, that you have the peer's LTPK.

 "Probe"
-: A probe is an unsolicited multicast message sent to find friends on the network.
+: Unsolicited multicast message sent to find friends on the network.

 "Announcement"
-: An announcement is an unsolicited multicast message sent to inform friends on the network that you have become available or have updated data.
+: Unsolicited multicast message sent to inform friends on the network that you have become available or have updated data.

 "Response"
-: A response is a solicited unicast message sent in response to a probe or announcement.
+: Solicited unicast message sent in response to a probe or announcement.

 "Query"
-: A query is an unsolicited unicast message sent to get specific info from a peer.
+: Unsolicited unicast message sent to get specific info from a peer.

 "Answer"
-: An answer is solicited unicast message sent in response to a query to provide info or indicate the lack of info.
+: Solicited unicast message sent in response to a query to provide info or indicate the lack of info.

 "Multicast"
 : This term is used in the generic sense of sending a message that targets 0 or more peers.
 It's not strictly required to be a UDP packet with a multicast destination address.
 It could be sent via TCP or some other transport to a router that repeats the message via unicast to each peer.